jl-garcia/dwh-sparkify-aws/README.md

 **cluster/dwh.cfg**: It contains properties needed to create a cluster

-**etl/queries/sql_queries.py**: Contains all the required queries to create, load and delete tables and schemas
+**etl/sql_queries.py**: Contains all the required queries to load staging and star schema tables

-**etl/etl.py**: It contains the whole ETL process.
+**etl/etl.py**: It contains the ETL process.
 It has a main method who invokes different function to get the job done.

+**setup/sql_queries.py**: Contains all the required queries to create staging, fact and dimension tables

+**setup/create_table.py**: It creates schema, staging, fact and dimension tables

 **etl/resources/*.***: Images used in documentation